 Retur to Lavra Monastery

 Once we had reached the end of the path along the ridge and were past the caves, the trail climbed sharply to the top of the end of the ridge giving vistas to the east.
 A small restored chapel tops the ridge, here, and an iron frame that may have had a cross at one time.
 From here we returned down the equally steep path diagonally towards the main Lavra Monastery, skirting behind it back to the tower at the start of the trail.

 We cooled off with some welcome chilled water bottles (take plenty with you before setting out on the hike) in the little shop and donated some money to the monastery, hoping to support the on going efforts for restoration.
 I am sure in a few years time the Udabno Caves will be just another tourist site, accessible to everyone and somewhat spoiled in their charm in the process.
 Our advice, get there now to enjoy and discover these mesmerising pieces of history.

 On the return drive we stopped for a late lunch at the Oasis Café in Udabo village, our first dip into proper local rural cuisine.
 Our friends ordered an array of their favourite dishes, including a bean stew, katchapuri and some tasty fresh baked bread.
 The village was an attraction in itself, horses and pigs freely crossing the roads and watching the local kids play in the gardens and fields.

 Dinner at Shavi Lomi

-Back in Tbilisi we said goodbye to Jerome’s friend and her family and arranged to meet again after our travels to the Low and High Caucasus Mountains.
+Back in Tbilisi we said goodbye to Jerome’s friend and her family and arranged to meet again to visit their winery after our travels to the Low and High Caucasus Mountains.
 Over dinner at Shavi Lomi, a short walk from our hotel, we discussed planed for the following day agreeing that we should explore more of the Tbisli sights on a hike from the Mtatsminda Park to Turtle Lake, a popular spot to cool off during summertime.